Megscammell/METOD-Algorithm/docs/source/Installation/index.rst

 .. role:: bash(code)
    :language: python

-An example of applying the METOD algorithm with an objective function and gradient is presented below :
+An example of applying the METOD algorithm with an objective function and gradient is presented below:
 ::

    >>> import numpy as np